AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets.md

+---
+uid:
+---

+# Asset store

-APIs for assets and asset types
+The Asset store section contains APIs for assets and asset types.